sibirbil/PMBSolve/README.md

 An implementation in [```scipy.optimize```](https://docs.scipy.org/doc/scipy/reference/optimize.html) and an implementation as a stand-alone method.
 We also present a simple **machine learning** example using **logistic regression**.
 Here is the [notebook](python/PMBSolve_for_Python.ipynb) comparing ```pmbsolve``` against other ```scipy.optimize``` methods.

+Note that the logistic regression example requires the MNIST data set.
+It could not be included in this repository because its size exceeds the GitHub limit.
+In order to replicate the results, please download the CSV files [here](https://pjreddie.com/projects/mnist-in-csv/).

 ## PMBSolve for C++11

 _COMING SOON_